Challenge Coin – 327th Infantry

 Veterans of the 327th Infantry Regiment requested that a regimental coin be designed that would represent all of the members of the regiment’s past, present and future.

 The front side of the coin has the regiment’s name, 327th Infantry.
 The 327th Infantry Regiment was activated into the regular Army 17 September 1917.
 The unit crest imposed onto the 327th Infantry beret flash, represents the regiment’s history.
 The color blue represents the infantry and the tree represents the State of South Carolina where the regiment was raised.
-The three fleur-de-lis represent the three campaigns in World War I. The two gray areas under the tree roots and above the regiment’s motto, “Honor and Country,” are the front of two Waco Gliders and represent the two glider assaults the regiment conducted during World War II in Normandy and Holland.
+The three fleur-de-lis represent the three campaigns in World War I. The two gray areas under the tree roots and above the regiment’s motto, “Honor and Country,” are the front of two Waco Gliders and represent the glider assault the regiment conducted during World War II in Normandy and Holland.
 Due to the regiments fighting ability at Bastogne during the Battle of the Bulge, the Department of the Army awarded the regiment the official title, “Bastogne Bulldogs.”
 The black and gold flash denotes the 327th Infantry Regiment.
 This flash was worn on the blue Air Assault Beret and has just been approved for the Army’s black beret that soldiers wear today.
 The three mottos represent the three battalions that comprise the regiment.
 The first battalion motto, “Above the Rest.”
 The second battalion motto, “No Slack,” and the third battalion, (327th/401st) motto, “Battle Force.”

 Imposed on the front side of a disk shaped in a circle representing the hole in a donut and the regiment’s stand at Bastogne.
 The hole (circle) is Bastogne defended by the regiment.
 On the back side of 327th Infantry Regiment (disk) Coin, crossed rifles represents the regiment’s infantry service with the 82nd Division in France during World War I. The Glider Badge, represents the regiment’s service in World War II as a glider unit.